Omiki: Types and brewing methods

-According to the Engishiki, white sake is brewed from rice grown in Kanda and strained as it is, while black sake is made by adding burned ashes of Clerodendrum trichotomum roots to white sake and coloring it black.
+According to the Engi-shiki, white sake is brewed from rice grown in Kanda and strained as it is, while black sake is made by adding burned ashes of clerodendrum trichotomum roots to white sake and coloring it black.

-Today, a combination of clear sake and cloudy sake (Nigori) is often used as a substitute for white and black sake.
-In the past, sacred sake was home-brewed by Shinto shrines or Ujigamis.
-Nowadays, however, due to restrictions in the Liquor Tax Law, Ise Grand Shrines are required to obtain a license to brew Sakes and a Nigori from the tax office.
+Today, a combination of clear sake and cloudy sake (nigori) is often used as a substitute for white and black sake.
+In the past, sacred sake was home-brewed by Shinto shrines and their parishioners.
+Nowadays, however, due to restrictions in the Liquor Tax Law, Ise Grand Shrines are required to obtain a license to brew sake and nigori from the tax office.
 Ise Grand Shrine, which has a license to brew sake and a permit from the tax office to brew doburoku.